How super is taxed

 Exceptions:

 • Earning $37,000 or less: you may be eligible for a tax offset of 15% of your total before-tax super contributions you or your employer pay into your super account up to a maximum of $500 through the low-income super tax offset (LISTO).
+From 1 July 2027, the LISTO eligibility cap will increase from $37,000 to $45,000, and the maximum payment will be boosted from $500 to $810.

-• If you earn more than $250,0001: your before-tax contributions will be taxed at 30%, to that extent.
+• If you earn more than $250,0001: an additional 15% tax will apply to your before-tax contributions, to that extent.

 After-tax contributions

 If you make after-tax contributions (non-concessional contributions), you won’t pay any contributions tax on those amounts.
-The exception to this is if you exceed the non-concessional contributions cap (currently $120,000).
+The exception to this is if you exceed the non-concessional contributions cap (currently $130,000).
 Any excess amounts over the cap will be taxed at 47%, unless you withdraw them and 85% of the associated earnings.

 Contributions made to all super accounts count towards your cap.
 To view total contributions across all your super accounts, log into your MyGov account.
 You can track contributions made to your AustralianSuper account only by logging into your account online, or in the AustralianSuper mobile app.